ElleanaLopez/Resume-CV/Coverletter.md

 # Resume-CV

-Hello!
-My name is Elleana Lopez, but most people just call me Ellie.
-This is my general introduction to my Resume/CV, which will be be provided in links below.
-My primary goal is to study literature, and to answer fundamental questions about the nature of literature and why that is important.
-During my time at Lindenwood, I also decided to study Philosophy and Religion, which has helped me develop critical thinking and strong arguments.
-These two fields of study have given me a unique perspective that bridges the humanities and critical thinking.
-Studying English literature has cultivated analytical and communication skills, where my work in Philosophy and Religion has developed my understanding of complex social ideas and ethical consideration.
-This prepares me well for engaging with students and apply the same critical thinking skills across various subjects.
+Welcome to my Resume

+My name is Elleana Lopez, but everyone calls me Ellie.
+As a current undergraduate student at Lindenwood University, I am pursuing a double major in English Literature and Philosophy/Religion with an expected graduation in May 2025.
+I am excited about the opportunity to contribute to and learn from a dynamic adacemic environment, and I would love to work in a classroom with other students.

+My interdisciplinary background has equipped me with a unique set of skills that I believe would be valuable in a graduate assistant role.
+Through my studies in English Literature, I have honed my research and academic writing abilities, developing a keen eye for detail and a capacity for critical analysis.
+My work in Philosophy/Religion has further refined my analytical thinking and argumentation skills, allowing me to approach complex issues from multiple perspectives.

-While my academic background forms the foundation of my qualifications, my work experience has taught me a different but complimentary set of skills that can be applied generally.
-As a server for a catering company, I learned how to work under pressure and manage time efficiently, as well as communicating with a variety of people.
-My role as a server and cook at a chocolate shop taught me to apply creativity and attention to detail.
+While my academic experiences form the foundation of my qualifications, my work history has also contributed significantly to my skill set.
+As a server for a catering company, I developed strong communication and interpersonal skills, learning to work effectively under pressure and as part of a team.
+My role as a server and cook at a chocolate shop further enhanced my ability to multitask, pay attention to detail, and creatively solve problems – all skills that I believe would translate well to the demands of a graduate assistant position.

+1. Education
+2. Work Experience
+3. Key Skills
+4.